ordbase/ordinals.sandbox/003/README.md

 Let's move on to the real world and let's pick America's most popular lottery - Powerball Mega Millions.

+Powerball Trivia:  On January 13, 2016, Powerball produced the largest lottery jackpot in history ever; the $1 586 millions (!), that is, $1.586 billion jackpot was split by three tickets sold in Chino Hills, California, in Munford, Tennessee, and in Melbourne Beach, Florida.
+Congratulations!

 Playing the game:

 > In each game, players select five numbers from a set of 69 white balls